10.4. Composition: Embedded Objects

 A Time object with three embedded integers: hours, minutes, and seconds.
 When the program instantiates the Time class, the object has enough memory to contain the three integers - the integers are inside the object.

-Class Specification Defining/instatiating An Object Abstract Representation
+Class Specification Defining/instantiating An Object Abstract Representation

 The Time class and object.
 We previously analogized the relationship between a class and an object as a cookie cutter and the cookies we make from it.
 The cookie cutter describes a cookie's size, shape, and decorations but is inedible.
 Alternatively, the cookies are the real treat that we eat.
 More formally, a class is a declaration and a type specifier.
 The object is a specialized variable created by a definition statement.